Snowflake Connector for Google Looker Studio

 Note

-The SQL query cannot end with a semi-colon.
+The SQL query cannot end with a semicolon.

 8. Click Connect.

-A page containing data source fields displays.
+A page containing data source fields is displayed.

 1. Sign in to Google Looker Studio.